M41KL-N41TT/evilginx.botguard/README.md

 It's also worth noting that you do not have to send out the headless browser's request, since the botguard token is generated clientside via JS.
 Hijacking and blocking the request is a good approach to avoid being throttled and/or captcha'd.

 As previously described, the botguard token is generated clientside via JS.
 To make it you require some form of binary which get executed at custom javascript VM.
-The resulting token should be an encrypted string containing some interesting information about you and your visit.
+The resulting token *might* be an encrypted string containing personally identifiable information, fingerprints, JS variables declared outside the VM, mouse data etc.

 The issue at hand with why it doesn't work by default with evilginx (and other tools) is because the domain differs from google.com.
 If you use google.com as your phishing domain and add "127.0.0.1 google.com" to your /etc/hosts file, the login process on the phishing page works flawlessly.
 You can get the credentials and auth tokens.